Edgar-La/Data_visualization_MoviesTVshows/README.md

  ## Description
- Finally, we made an interes wordclud:
+ Finally, we made an interesting wordcloud:
  We take the synopsis of all the 8807 elements ad extract the 150 most repeated words, those words where placed over the Netflix logo and the result was the following wordcloud!!
  <img src="https://github.com/Edgar-La/Data_visualization_MoviesTVshows/blob/main/plots/descriptions_in_Netflix_wordcloud.png" alt="netflix" width="1000" /> </a>